-3. MISCELLANEOUS CLASS is an option for exhibits that fall outside the categories described above.
+3. OPEN CLASS is an option for exhibits that fall outside the categories described above.
 The decision to bring such exhibits to the State Fair is left to the discretion of the Extension 4-H educator.

-SECTION E- VISUAL ARTS/PHOTOGRAPHY
+SECTION E- PHOTOGRAPHY & MULTIMEDIA DESIGN

-IMPORTANT NOTE: TWO exhibits per class /per exhibitor with no more than THREE exhibits per exhibitor overall in Visual ARTS/Photography Section.
+IMPORTANT NOTE: TWO exhibits per class /per exhibitor with no more than THREE exhibits per exhibitor overall in Photography and Multimedia Section.
+Youth must select the Photography level that is appropriate to their experience and with the approval of their county educator.
+Youth may not enter multiple levels in a single year.